Optimal Single-Shot Decoding of Quantum Codes: System Model

 \section{System Model}

 As in \cite{MacKay_2004}, we model the channel error vector $\bm e_q=[\bm e_Z|\bm e_X]$ as the output of a \ac{BSC} which introduces independent $Z$ and $X$ errors with the same probability $\epsilon$.
 Due to the independence of $X$ and $Z$ errors, we can decode them independently using the matrices $\bm{H}_Z$ and $\bm{H}_X$, respectively.
 To simplify notation, in the following, we drop the subscripts $X$ and $Z$.
 Thus, we denote by $\bm{H}$ the $(n-k)\times n$ binary parity-check matrix of an $(n,k)$ linear block code $\mathcal C$.
 The error vector is denoted by $\bm{e}$.
 The (error-free) syndrome $\bm s$ is computed as $\bm s=\bm e \bm{H}^\T$.

 In quantum systems, not only the qubits are subject to errors, but also the syndrome measurements can be faulty.
-In this work, we model errors in the syndrome measurements as the transmission of the syndrome over a \ac{BSC} with error probability $\delta$.
+In this work, we model errors in syndrome measurements as the transmission of the syndrome over a \ac{BSC} with error probability $\delta$.
 To provide resilience against syndrome errors, $\bm{s}$ is encoded using an $(m,n-k)$ binary linear code $\mathcal C_s$ with an $(n-k)\times m$ generator matrix $\bm{G}_{s}$.
 This yields a redundant (or encoded) syndrome $\bm{z}$.
 Figure~\ref{fig:final_model} illustrates the abstracted model of our transmission system.